AEADataEditor/aea-de-guidance/sample-language-report.md

 > [SUGGESTED] Please adjust your tables to account for the noted numerical discrepancies.
 Use of packages that automatically write out tables is strongly encouraged.

+> [SUGGESTED] We strongly suggest using  data load statement instead of manual instructions to load data

 ## Relative to the openICPSR deposit

 > [REQUIRED] Several required metadata elements are missing from the openICPSR deposit.
 Please consult our [additional deposit guidance](https://aeadataeditor.github.io/aea-de-guidance/data-deposit-aea-guidance.html)